romainsacchi/carculator/docs/validity.rst

 See: https://www.eea.europa.eu/data-and-maps/data/co2-cars-emission-16

 However, this database does not directly give energy consumption.
-But we can use CO2 measurement with the lower heating value of the fuel to back-calculate energy consumption.
+But we can use CO2 emission measurements with the lower heating value of the corresponding fuel to back-calculate the energy consumption.

 .. image:: https://github.com/romainsacchi/coarse/raw/master/docs/EU_energy_comparison.png
     :width: 900